In This Article

 2. You engage in the same behaviors around them.

 It’s not easy for a drug or alcohol user to stay away from drugs or alcohol if they are in their presence.
 Keeping beer, liquor, and wine in the house or prescription drugs on display (or in easy access) can make it difficult for someone with an addiction.

 Worse, if you’re taking drugs or drinking alcohol around that person, you’re making it harder for them to break away from their detrimental behaviors.
 While you may not be addicted or think it’s a big deal, keeping and using drugs and alcohol in plain sight only complicates the recovery process.

 3. You cover up for them all the time.

 If the person in need of help is constantly getting themselves in trouble, but you’re always covering up for them, it’s a sign that you’re an enabler.
 Because you may not want to cross any lines, you may feel apprehensive about encouraging them to fulfill their commitments.
 Instead, you make excuses for them when they fall short.

 Enablers will often blame other people for the person’s bad behavior.
 If you find yourself blaming their boss for letting them go or their partner for being unsupportive, for example, you may be an enabler.
-Someone with an addiction needs to take accountability over their actions and take the steps to improve their lives.
+Someone with an addiction needs to take accountability for their actions and take steps to improve their lives.
 This, of course, is harder if you insinuate that their behaviors are OK by blaming others.